kamyab9k/MovieCatalog/README.md

 # MovieCatalog
 Fully functional movie catalog app that recommends latest **popular** movies.

-techonologies used in this project :
+Techonologies used in this project :

 * Retrofit
 * Glide